 You may also recommend criteria such as GPA, test scores, work experience, personal essay or extracurricular activities be given more weight than other criteria in the selection process.
 The only restriction is that the selection criteria must be objective and non-discriminatory.

-No. You may set up a scholarship for any educational pursuit from early childhood through higher education and beyond to adult continuing education.
+No. You may set up a scholarship for any educational pursuit from early childhood through higher education and beyond such as adult continuing education.

 No. A selection committee cannot be made up entirely of donors to the fund or related parties such as family members, employees or the board members of an organization-supported scholarship.
 According to IRS regulations, donors can comprise no more than one-third of a scholarship committee.
 This means, for example, if two donors wish to participate on a selection committee, the committee must have at least six people.